willvm-09/rock-paper-scissors/README.md

 The third part involved writing code that asks the user for input.
 The result is then used to play one round of the game.
 This allowed me to write a function called "getPlayerChoice" that prompts the user for a response first before the computer takes its pick.

+The fourth part involved writing a function called 'game' that plays a 5 round game, keeps score, and reports a winner or loser at the end.
+After much frutiful effort and thought, I managed to write code that works for this last part.